 I want to tell a nice story about myself, not to brag, but in the hope that others might do similar things.

 I try to head overseas every year or two, and so far my wife and I have been able to do that with our children.
-It requires some hard choices; even though I’m a doctor, we drive second-hand cars, own second-hand furniture, and even wear some second-hand clothes.
+It requires some hard choices and some clear priorities; even though I’m a doctor, we drive second-hand cars, own second-hand furniture, and even wear some second-hand clothes.
 We think travel is that important.

 Back when I was single, I must have hit France eight or more times.
 I just love Paris.
 It’s almost impossible to find a bad meal there, the city is beautiful, and there is history everywhere.
 The Parisians aren’t as rough as most people imagine; they are simply busy big-city people, and if you are sincerely interested in France, particularly if you are trying to speak French, they can be quite kind and patient.
 (Except for the waiters.
 There is a constant, internecine feud between Parisian waiters and the rest of the world.)

 And of course, the museums are just jaw-droppers.
 In fact, one of my complaints with the Louvre is that they have masterpieces stacked like t-shirts at WalMart.
-There are galleries where great art amounts to little more than wallpaper, with great paintings hanging up near the ceilings, paintings that most museums would happily assign to a wall by themselves.
+There are dozens of galleries in the Louvre where great art amounts to little more than wallpaper, with great paintings hanging up near the ceilings, the sort of paintings that most museums would happily assign to a wall by themselves.
 Besides the Louvre, there is the Musée Rodin, the Beaubourg, the Jeu de Paumes, the Musée du Moyen Ages, the Petit Palais, etc.

 Oh, and there’s the Musée d’Orsay.
 It’s an old train station, which doesn’t sound like much until you see it.
 Because it’s a 19th century, gorgeous, ornate train station, beautifully done up to house impressionist & post-impressionist art.
 The building is actually secondary however, because the paintings, sculpture, and applied art are eye-poppers.
 It’s one of my favorite museums in the world,1)The Kimbell in Fort Worth is another, and to my mind rivals the world’s finest.
 Although the collection is quite tiny compare to institutions such as the Louvre or the British Museum, almost everything the Kimbell displays is first-rate. and if I had time for only one Paris museum I would probably pass up the Louvre in favor of the Orsay.